morphismtech/squeal/README.md

 into Haskell at the term and type levels respectively.
 This leads to a very high level of type-safety in Squeal.

-But Squeal embeds not just the structured query language of SQL but also the data manipulation language and the data definition language; that's `SELECT`, `INSERT`, `UPDATE`, `DELETE`, `WITH`, `CREATE`, `DROP`, and `ALTER` commands.
+Squeal embeds not just the structured query language of SQL but also the data manipulation language and the data definition language; that's `SELECT`, `INSERT`, `UPDATE`, `DELETE`, `WITH`, `CREATE`, `DROP`, and `ALTER` commands.